Puglia Itinerary: Ultimate 7-10 Day Guide Puglia Itinerary: Ultimate 7-10 Day Guide

 on your puglia itinerary you don

-Day 6: Cooking Class (highlight on your Puglia itinerary)
+Day 6: Cooking Class (Highlight of Our Puglia Itinerary)

 A woman sits at an outdoor table in Puglia, Italy, slicing dough to make pasta during a cooking class.
 Sunlight filters through the trees, with bowls of tomatos and drinks nearby.

-We learned to make focaccia bread, experimenting with our toppings, and eating lots of Orecchiette pasta (native to Puglia).
-You’ll enjoy more snacks and drinks while making your food before eating your hard work.
+We learned to make focaccia bread underneath the pretty garden pergola, experimenting with our toppings, and eating lots of Orecchiette pasta (native to Puglia).
 There was even traditional live music, so we danced with everyone in the group, including the family, which was so much fun!
-(Book the experience here).
+(Read here how to book it).

 Day 7: Departure

-If you’re visiting Puglia only for 7 days, then this is your final day.
-Savor the last moments exploring Ostuni’s enchanting alleys.
-Wander through the sun-drenched streets, perhaps revisiting a favorite viewpoint one last time.
-Enjoy a leisurely breakfast at a local café, soaking in the vibrant atmosphere before indulging in a final, delicious Apulian lunch.
+If you’re visiting Puglia for only 7 days, this is your final day.
+Savor the last moments exploring Ostuni’s enchanting alleys or enjoy a leisurely breakfast or lunch at a local café, soaking in the vibrant atmosphere.

 Doing a 10-day Puglia itinerary instead?